 DOJ News & Litigation Updates

-This settlement resolves a lawsuit filed in the Western District of Oklahoma under the whistleblower provisions of the False Claims Act.
-The whistleblower will receive approximately $520,000 of the settlement.
+The settlement came in response to a qui tam law suit filed in November 2013 by Ameliorate Partners under the whistleblower provisions of the False Claims Act.
+Ameliorate Partners will receive $3.6 million from the settlement.

 Cantor Fitzgerald and BMO Capital Settle ADR Mishandling Claims

 Financial services firms Cantor Fitzgerald & Co.
 (Cantor Fitzgerald) and BMO Capital Markets Corporation (BMO) reached a resolution with the US Securities and Exchange Commission (SEC) concerning allegations that the firms mishandled “pre-released” American depositary receipts (ADRs).
 ADRs, which are securities representing shares in foreign companies, typically require a certain number of foreign shares to be held in custody at a depositary bank.
 The practice of “pre-release,” however, allows ADRs to be issued without depositing the foreign shares, so long as brokers receiving the ADRs have an agreement with the depositary bank and the broker or its customer owns the foreign shares corresponding to the number of shares the ADR represents.

 The SEC alleged that Cantor Fitzgerald and BMO violated the Securities Act of 1933 by failing to adequately supervise their employees’ securities lending practices by receiving pre-released ADRs without ensuring the appropriate agreements were in place.
 The SEC further alleged that Cantor Fitzgerald and BMO should have known that the securities were not backed by foreign shares.